 Begin the assessment

 After taking the assessment, your results will be updated on the morning of the next business day.
-You will then be able to register for the class into which you qualify.
+You will then be able to register for the class for which you qualify.
 After the first assessment, all re-assessments must be proctored.
 You may retake the placement assessment up to four times.
 Before the first re-assessment, you are required to spend 3 hours in the Prep and Learning module and an additional 5 hours in the Prep and Learning module before the second re-assessment.
+If you are returning to the Math Placement package, sign in here.